ryoppippi/sveltweet/README.md

 ## Usage

 ### SvelteKit
 1. Go to the tweet you want to embed.
-You will find the URL i
+You will find the URL
 2. Use the `getTweet` function in your `+page.server.ts` file to fetch the tweet data.

     ```ts